vitalwarley/hermetism/output/sol_em_aries_raw_extractions/angels/06_lehahel_02.md

 # Raw Extraction: 06_lehahel_02

-**Kabbalistic Angel Information Extraction**
+### Kabbalistic Angel Information Extraction

-- **Name**: Lehael (לֵהָאֵל)
+#### Name:

-- **Correspondences**:
+- **Lelahel (ללהל)**

+#### Correspondences:
-  - **Amor e Beleza**: Promotes universal love and appreciation for beauty in all its forms.
+- **Amor e Beleza**: Promotes universal love and appreciation of beauty in all forms, helping individuals cultivate more loving and harmonious relations.
-  - **Desenvolvimento Pessoal**: Aids in personal development, inspiring individuals to grow and improve continually.
+- **Desenvolvimento Pessoal**: Assists in personal development, inspiring individuals to grow and strive for excellence.
-  - **Prosperidade**: Associated with the attraction of prosperity, both material and spiritual.
+- **Prosperidade**: Associated with the attraction of prosperity, both material and spiritual, guiding individuals towards success and abundance in their lives.
-  - **Proteção contra Negatividade**: Offers protection against negative influences and malevolent energies.
+- **Proteção contra Negatividade**: Offers protection against negative influences and harmful energies, keeping those protected safe from malicious forces.
-  - **Conexão com o Divino**: Facilitates a deep connection with the divine, encouraging spiritual practice and greater understanding of divine purpose.
+- **Conexão com o Divino**: Facilitates a deep connection with the divine, encouraging spiritual practice and a greater understanding of divine presence.

-- **Sphere Associations**: Not explicitly stated in the text.
+#### Sphere Associations:
+- Not explicitly mentioned, but implied associations include benevolent and protective influences related to spiritual and material success.

+#### Time Periods:
-- **Time Periods**: Not explicitly stated in the text.
+- Not directly indicated in the text.

-- **Spiritual Attributes**:
+#### Spiritual Attributes:
-  - Symbolizes divine light that guides and inspires.
+- Represents divine light that guides, heals, and inspires.
-  - Invokes the angel's essence to inspire beauty in creation and aid in healing.
+- Invokes the angel's assistance in creativity and the healing potential associated with it.
-  - Encourages the search for truth, the development of gifts and talents, and enhances harmonious living.
+- Encourages the pursuit of truth, the development of gifts and talents, and the promotion of a brighter, beautiful, and harmonious world.

-**Visual Elements Analysis**:
+### Visual Elements Analysis
-1. **Sigils and Symbols**:
+1. **Symbols and Sigils**:
-   - The first symbol appears to be a representation related to Lehael, possibly a unique sigil.
-   - The Hebrew text at the bottom relates to Lehael's name, reinforcing the connection to the angel’s energy and attributes.
+   - The symbols above the Hebrew text appear to be related to the angel’s name or might represent aspects of Lelahel's power, such as protection or prosperity.
-   - The circular symbols may represent protective or spiritual sigils associated with his attributes.

-This analysis captures the essential information while respecting the provided visual content.
-If further details are needed, please specify!
+2. **Hebrew Text**:
+   - The Hebrew word "ללהל" refers directly to the angel's name.

+3. **Illustrations**:
+   - The figure depicted alongside the text likely symbolizes the angel Lelahel, possibly illustrating attributes such as strength, beauty, and protective qualities.
+The armor and red garments may signify power and divinity.

+Overall, the image captures the essence of Lelahel as a guiding and protective figure associated with love, prosperity, and personal growth.